danielwilms/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types.md

 - Camera.URI:
   type: sensor
   datatype: string
-  description: URI for retrieving the video stream
+  description: URI for retrieving the video stream, with information on how to access the stream (e.g. protocol)

-- Camera.Protocol:
-  type: attribute
-  datatype: string
-  description: Protocol used for the video stream, connection done via Camera.URI
 ```

 In this example, it shows the usage of meta data about
 the status of the sensor.
 The camera can be set to active through
 the same data entry (`actuator`).
 A dynamic data entry (`sensor`)
 is used for the URI of the video stream.
-As long as the camera
-`IsActive`, in this example the `URI` is set and empty otherwise.
-Datatypes are not specified for ```branch```
+Information on how to access
+the stream is expected.